x1ao4/chinese-localization-for-plex/README.md

 Change the title sort of a movie from "重庆森林" to "CQSL".
 Change the title sort of a TV show from "怪奇物语" to "GQWY".
 Change the artist sort of an artist from "王菲" to "WF".
-Change the title sort of a collection from "黑客帝国（系列）" to "HKDG(XL)".
+Change the title sort of a collection from "黑客帝国（系列）" to "HKDGXL".
 ```
 Title sorting affects the order of display but doesn't impact the actual display of media in Chinese.
 When using title sorting, the media will be sorted based on the initials of the Chinese pinyin abbreviation, and you can also search using these initials, including fuzzy searching.